nest/nest-simulator/doc/guides/connection_management.rst

 Connection Management
 =====================

-From NEST 2.4 onwards the old connection routines (i.e.
-`(Random)ConvergentConnect`, `(Random)DivergentConnect` and plain
-`Connect`) are replaced by one unified `Connect` function.
-In `SLI <an-introduction-to-sli.md>`__ ,the old syntax of the function still works, while in `PyNEST <introduction-to-pynest.md>`__, the `Connect()` function has been renamed to `OneToOneConnect()`.
-However, simple cases, which are just creating one-to-one connections between two lists of nodes are still working with the new command without the need to change the code.
-Note that the spatial connection is not effected by theses changes.
-The translation between the old and the new connect routines is described in `Old Connection Routines <connection-management.md#old-connection-routines>`__.

-The connectivity pattern is defined inside the `Connect()` function under the key 'rule'.
-The patterns available are described in `Connection Rules <connection-management.md#connection-rules>`__.
-In addition the synapse model can be specified within the connect function and all synaptic parameters can be randomly distributed.
+In NEST, connections are created with the `Connect()` function.
+You can create connections with different types of connectivity patterns, which are defined inside the function under the ``conn_spec`` argument, and the key 'rule'.
+The patterns available are described in :ref:`Connection Rules <conn_rules>`.
+In addition the synapse model can be specified within the Connect function and all synaptic parameters can be randomly distributed.
+More information about synapse models and their parameters can be found in :ref:`Synapse Specification <synapse_spec>`.

-The `Connect()` function can be called in either of the following
+The `Connect()` function can be called in any of the following ways:
-manners:

 ::